-The Academy's commitment to fostering a robust civic culture is a cornerstone of our mission, a pursuit that took on new energy in 2018 with the inception of the bipartisan Commission on the Practice of Democratic Citizenship.
-The Commission's seminal 2020 report, Our Common Purpose: Reinventing American Democracy for the 21st Century, offers an invigorating blueprint for nurturing a culture deeply engaged with the principles of American constitutional democracy.
-It introduces a transformative theory of change: a flourishing constitutional democracy is sustained by a virtuous cycle in which responsive political institutions cultivate a vibrant civic culture of participation and responsibility that, in turn, ensures our institutions remain responsive and inclusive.
+Yet attention to political institutions is not enough.
+Culture matters as much as structure.
+The Academy's seminal 2020 report, Our Common Purpose: Reinventing American Democracy for the 21st Century, offers a transformative theory of change that casts political institutions as one part of a virtuous circle in our constitutional democracy: responsive political institutions cultivate a vibrant civic culture of participation and responsibility that, in turn, ensures our institutions remain responsive and inclusive.

-The Commission's work revealed a poignant truth of our times: amid the currents of deep-seated polarization, Americans palpably yearn for authentic opportunities to assemble, deliberate, and engage in dialogue with one another.
+The work of the Academy's Commission on the Practice of Democratic Citizenship revealed a poignant truth of our times: amid the currents of deep-seated polarization, Americans palpably yearn for authentic opportunities to assemble, deliberate, and engage in dialogue with one another.
 Recognizing this, the Commission underscored the imperative not just to broaden civic bridging opportunities, but also to kindle a resilient civic faith.
 For American democracy to thrive, Americans have to believe that their contributions and participation in our democracy can make a difference.